Shioko Kimura, Ph.D.

 RESEARCH SUMMARY

-Dr. Kimura’s research focuses on understanding the role of homeodomain transcription factor NKX2-1, a marker for lung adenocarcinoma in humans, and its downstream target, a novel cytokine, secretoglobin (SCGB) 3A2, in development, homeostasis, physiology, and pathogenesis of diseases, particularly cancers of the thyroid and lung.
-Dr. Kimura uses cell culture and mouse models, and various genetically engineered mouse lines to investigate these problems.
-Her recent studies have suggested that SCGB3A2 has anti-cancer activity, and her group is currently extensively involved in uncovering the mechanism.
+Dr. Kimura’s research focuses on understanding the role of homeodomain transcription factor NKX2-1, a marker for lung adenocarcinoma in humans, and its downstream target, a novel cytokine-like immunomodulatory protein, secretoglobin (SCGB) 3A2, in development, function, homeostasis, and physiology of the thyroid and lung, and pathogenesis of diseases, including cancers of these organs.
+Dr. Kimura uses cell culture and mouse models with various genetically engineered mouse lines to investigate these problems.

 Areas of Expertise